Itvisors/mendix-NativeCustomScrollView/README.md

 ## Features
 - Scroll content back to top
 - Show a list of items and scroll to top or to an item
+- Pull to refresh on any vertical content
 - Divide a large page into sections and scroll to each section

 ![Scroll to top](/doc-images/ScrollToTop.gif "Scroll to top") ![Sections](/doc-images/Sections.gif "Sections")